Sohoxic/WEB-DEVELOPMENT/README.md

-# This contains web dev codes in :
- 1.HTML
- 2.CSS
- 3.JS
- 4.REACT
+# Consists of all web developments projects and codes.